meilisearch/specifications/text/0034-telemetry-policies.md

 Currently, MeiliSearch only says if `Anonymous telemetry` is enabled or not on the launch message.
 It should also provide a message explaining in a few words that we are collecting anonymized MeiliSearch behavior metrics to enhance the product for future releases.
 Thus, displaying a link to the analytics documentation page.

 Message to display on the CLI at launch if analytics are enabled:

-> "Thank you for using MeiliSearch!
-We collect anonymized analytics to improve our product and your experience.
+> Thank you for using MeiliSearch!

+> We collect anonymized analytics to improve our product and your experience.
 To learn more, including how to turn off analytics, visit our dedicated documentation page: [Link of the new dedicated page]()."

+> Anonymous telemetry:	"Enabled"

 ## 2. Technical Aspects